pyxeda/MiddleSchoolCurriculum/Volume1/Chapter6/MeanAbsolute/README.md

 What it does :

-    1. Calculates the Absolute Mean Error of given two lists.
+    1. Calculates the mean absolute error between two lists, AI predictions and the labels.

 Dependancies :